splorp/npds-tracker-server/readme.md

 ### 0.0.5

 + [VR] Client validation actually works!
 Woo hoo!
-+ [VR] Implemented a socket timeout so that the loop doesn't get stuck
++ [VR] Implemented a socket timeout so that the loop doesn’t get stuck
 + [VR] Removed the QHTML extended command

 ### 0.0.4